ARMmbed/mbed-client/docs/Introduction.md

 The API also provides an interface to define the application endpoint information.
 This information will be delivered to mbed Device Server during the registration operation.

-To create an interface for your endpoint (client):
+First, you need to create an interface for mbed Client:

 ```
 #include "mbed-client/m2minterfacefactory.h"